AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/calendar-date-ranges/calendar.md

 1. Select **Blank project**.
 1. Add dimensions, metrics, and segments from the left rail.
 1. Click the panel date range field to toggle the relative panel date range setting.
-1. Select or deselect **Make date range components relative to panel calendar**.
+1. Select **Make date range components relative to panel calendar**.
     *   Select the option to make the date range components relative to the panel calendar.
-    *   Deselecting this option means the date ranges within the panel (either Key Metric Summary, Combo Charts, or Purple Date Pills) will not update if the panel date range is changed.
-This is the default.
+        If relative dates are selected, then rolling dates will be based on the start date of the panel calendar and not today's date.
+    *   If this option isn't selected, then rolling dates will be based on today's date.

     ![relative panel dates](assets/relative-date-snippet.png)